leilow/CS50P/README.md

 Concepts I'm Still Learning
 - How to make programs work when creating functions.
 I often run into NameErrors, and *feel* like the program is more legible/shorter without functions.
-- "Pythonic" way of doing things.
+- The "Pythonic" way of doing things.
 Takes me a while to get to a solution that's concise and pythonic.